 *This post contains affiliate links.

-This was a fabulous of novels for tweens!
+This was a fabulous group of novels for tweens!

 There were books that made me feel so deeply, made me question social norms, and made me ache desperately for change, growth and enlightenment for our society as a whole.
-And there were also stories that made me cheer, because the protagonists with whom I fell in love found strength, friendship and, perhaps most importantly, themselves.
+And there were tween novels that made me cheer, because the protagonists with whom I fell in love found strength, friendship and, perhaps most importantly, themselves.

 These are my favorite novels for tweens this year,* books I would loosely recommend for fourth grade on up.
 I am seriously in love with these stories, and I hope your children and students will use these books as windows through which they can learn about others and mirrors in which they see themselves reflected in wondrous and inspiring pages.